Letter to send to the LA when they attempt to monitor/assess/ask for a visit.

 Re NAME dob 00/00/00

 Thank you for your letter/phone call/visit of * x date*.
 We have taken advice and are aware of our responsibilities under Section 7 of the Education Act 1996, we are satisfied that we are providing ***** with an education which is suitable to his/her age, ability and aptitude as well as being full time.
 We would like to advise you that we do not require the visit offered for x date nor do we envisage choosing one at a further date, we of course will contact you should we need to.

 Section 5.1 of the Elective Home Education Guidance for Parents states:

 “Your local authority has no formal powers or duty to monitor the provision of education at home.”

 YOU CAN DECIDE WHAT TO INCLUDE HERE:

-IF YOU ARE NEW THEN YOU MIGHT WANT TO INCLUDE: As we only deregistered on x date, we are taking some time to adjust to Home Educating.
-Therefore we ask to be allowed a period of time to settle in and figure out what style suits us best.
+IF YOU ARE NEW THEN YOU MIGHT WANT TO INCLUDE: As we only deregistered on x date, we will be better placed to reply with a report in 6 months time, giving us time to settle in and figure out what style suits us best.
 We are using this time to explore different learning styles as well as local home educating groups.
-The educational provision is of course suitable to XXX and will continue to be so.
+The educational provision is of course suitable to X’s age, ability and aptitude, and will continue to do so.